Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: Introduction

-For an RIS system consisting of a transmitter with $M$ transmit antennas, a receiver with $K$ receive antennas, and an RIS with $N$ reflective elements, the main results of this paper show that: \begin{itemize} \item For the case of joint transmission by the RF transmitter and the RIS, a DoF of $\min(M+\frac{N}{2}-\frac{1}{2}, N, K)$ for the overall channel can be achieved, assuming that the direct path between the transmitter and the receiver is blocked.
-The $1/2$ factor corresponds to the phase ambiguity between the RF signal and the RIS phase shifts. \item When there is a direct path with channel rank $r>0$, the DoF of joint transmission is $\min(M+\frac{N}{2}, N+r, K)$. \item The above results imply that as compared to a conventional MIMO channel with $M$ transmit antennas and $K$ receive antennas achieving a DoF of $\min(M,K)$, in the case of $M<K$, a cooperative RIS can significantly improve the overall channel capacity by allowing modulating data through the phase shifts. \item When the RF transmitter and the RIS send independent information, the same sum DoF can also be achieved as the above joint transmission case.
-This means that if there are more receive antennas than transmit antennas, the RIS can embed additional data streams in the phase shifts without affecting the DoF of the direct transmission. \item A symbol-level precoding strategy is proposed as an practical implementation of jointly encoding information by the RF transmitter and the RIS.
-It is shown to approach the information theoretic maximum DoF of joint transmission. \end{itemize}
+This implies that the phase ambiguity can be resolved when a direct path is present.

+\item The above results imply that as compared to a conventional MIMO channel with $M$ transmit antennas and $K$ receive antennas achieving a DoF of $\min(M,K)$, in the case of $M<K$, a cooperative RIS can significantly improve the overall channel capacity by allowing data modulation through the phase shifts. \item When the transmitter and the RIS send independent information, the same sum DoF can also be achieved as the above joint transmission case.
+This means that if there are more receive antennas than transmit antennas, the RIS can embed additional data streams in the phase shifts without affecting the DoF of the direct transmission. \item A symbol-level precoding strategy is proposed as a practical implementation of jointly encoding information by the transmitter and the RIS.
+It is shown to approach the DoF of joint transmission. \end{itemize}